 Ethnicity in the absence of colour differences is very discernable if we take an uncoloured pencil drawing with no shading as an example.
-You can still observe ethnic differences because of our facial features, because the shapes our features make override our skin tones.
+You can still observe ethnic differences because of our facial features because the shapes our features make override our skin tones.

-Diversity of features means it can be hard to pinpoint a specific ethnicity when we look at just one feature on its own, however there are general trends that can be mixed and matched to create our unique faces.
-There are quite a range of face shapes, for example the heart-shaped face, round face, oval face, square face, rectangular face, that appear in almost every ethnicity.
+Diversity of features means it can be hard to pinpoint a specific ethnicity when we look at just one feature on its own, however, there are general trends that can be mixed and matched to create our unique faces.
+There is quite a range of face shapes, for example, the heart-shaped face, round face, oval face, square face, rectangular face, that appear in almost every ethnicity.

 Some eye shapes are immediately recognisable as belonging to a specific ethnic group – Asians, being the most obvious – but eye shape is otherwise not ethnicity-dependent.
-We can have heavily hooded eyes, deep set eyes, almond eyes, round eyes, downturned eyes, in any ethnic group, and these shapes tend to change as we age.
+We can have heavily hooded eyes, deep-set eyes, almond eyes, round eyes, downturned eyes, in any ethnic group, and these shapes tend to change as we age.